 “Ninety-five percent of the time, you will get a bigger refund or owe less if you file jointly,” Du Val said.
 So if you’re separated or living apart, you still might want to file a joint return to get the tax benefits.
 Or you might qualify for head of household if your spouse didn’t live with you for the last six months of the year, you paid more than half the cost of keeping your home and your dependents lived with you for most of the year.

 9. How Are Alimony and Child Support Taxed?

 If you’re divorced and get financial help from your ex-spouse, you need to be careful about the type of support you receive because it will make a difference at tax time.
 Moreover, dealing with taxes as a single parent can be tricky to navigate when you file.
 Child support payments are not considered taxable income — nor are they deductible by the person making the payments.
-If you were divorced before Dec.
-31, 2018, alimony payments are considered taxable income and can be deducted by the payer.
-However, if you were divorced after Dec.
-31, 2018, alimony payments are not taxable or deductible as a result of the new tax law.
+Alimony payments are also not taxable or deductible.

 10. Who Claims the Children as Dependents If We Co-Parent?

 Claiming dependents can be tricky if you’re divorced.
 Typically, you can treat a child as a qualifying dependent if that child lives with you more than half the year.
 You’re entitled to claim exemptions — which reduce your taxable income — for dependents.
 Plus, you qualify for other tax deductions and credits as the custodial parent.

 If your ex-spouse earned more than you, they will be treated as the custodial parent and allowed to claim the child as a dependent, according to the IRS.